The following various disciplines are represented:

 - "Modelling and forecasting healthy life expectancy.
-A Compositional Data Analysis approach" [EN] | 2022 | Author: Marie-Pier Bergeron-Boucher |
+A Compositional Data Analysis approach" – Presentation

 Will the extra years of life gained by the increase in life expectancy be lived in good or bad health?
 As forecasts support social, economic and medical decisions, as well as individuals' choices, there is a clear rationale for forecasting healthy life expectancy.
 However, only a limited number of models are available to forecast healthy life expectancy.
 Some require separate forecasts of transition rates for mortality within different health statuses, and of the incidence rate.

-- "Mortality forecasts by age and cause of death - How to forecast both components coherently" [EN] | 2020 | Author: Marie-Pier Bergeron-Boucher |
+- "Mortality forecasts by age and cause of death - How to forecast both components coherently" – Presentation

 Mortality forecasts by age and cause of death are important for more efficient spending on, for example, health care and medical technology.
 However, there is a reluctance in including the cause of death dimension to the forecast, as forecasts by cause are confronted with many methodological problems.
 While some of these problems have been addressed in the last two decades, an important remaining issue with forecasts by cause is their inconsistence with all-causes forecasts.

-Risks of death at extreme old ages (2016-2020)
+Research project: Risks of death at extreme old ages (2016-2020)

 | [EN] | 2022 | Author: Linh Hoang Khanh Dang |

 An online conference-debate « Risks of death at extreme old ages” has been organized by the SCOR Foundation for Science, on Wednesday, September 28, 2022, with Linh DANG, who received her PhD in Demography at University of Paris Nanterre in 2022.
 The conference has focused on the mains results obtained from the research project of “Risks of death at extreme old ages”, that points to a deceleration of mortality at very old ages.

 | [FR] | 2021 | Author: Linh Hoang Khanh Dang |

 "Risques de décès aux âges extrêmes de la vie" - Several international studies have been conducted recently on mortality after the age of 110 (Maier et al., 2010).
 Nevertheless, many uncertainties remain.
 The objective of this research project was to estimate the risks of death beyond the age of 90.

-Modelling and forecasting age-specific death rates at older ages (2016-2018)
+Research project: Modelling and forecasting age-specific death rates at older ages (2016-2018)